jmyers7/book/_sources/chapters/theory-to-practice.md

 X_1,X_2,\ldots,X_n \sim f \quad \text{or} \quad X_1,X_2,\ldots,X_n \sim F,
 \end{equation*}

 where $f$ is the density function of the $X_k$'s and $F$ is their distribution function.
-These functions are usually unknown.
-Our goal is then to discover their identity using _observed_ random samples (i.e., datasets!).

-Sometimes, we might have a hunch that the mystery distribution $F$ comes from a parametrized family of distributions; for example, we might believe that
+A particular choice of $f$ or $F$ is called a _probabilistic model_.
+Often, an analyst doesn't choose a _specific_ $f$ or $F$, but rather chooses a _family_ from which these functions are drawn.
+For example, an analyst might choose the model from the Gaussian family of distributions, so that

 \begin{equation*}
 X_1,X_2,\ldots,X_n \sim \mathcal{N}(\mu_0,\sigma_0^2)
 \end{equation*}

-for some unknown _true_ parameters $\mu_0$ and $\sigma_0$.
-Then, using data, our goal is to estimate $\mu_0$ and $\sigma_0$ as accurately as possible.
-In this scenario:

-* The parameters $\mu_0$ and $\sigma_0$ are often called *population parameters*.
+where $\mu_0$ and $\sigma_0$ are unknown parameters.
+Then, the goal is to use data to estimate $\mu_0$ and $\sigma_0$ as accurately as possible.
+In this scenario the parameters $\mu_0$ and $\sigma_0$ are called *population parameters* or *model parameters*.

-* The collection of _all_ normal probability distributions $\mathcal{N}(\mu,\sigma^2)$ is called a *statistical model* of the data.

-* The true (but unknown) probability distribution $\mathcal{N}(\mu_0,\sigma_0^2)$ inside the statistical model is called the *(true) population distribution*.

-Since the normal distributions $\mathcal{N}(\mu,\sigma^2)$ depend on a finite number of parameters, we say that the normal statistical model is _parametric_.
+Since the normal distributions $\mathcal{N}(\mu,\sigma^2)$ depend on a finite number of parameters, we say that the normal probabilistic model is _parametric_.
 However, sometimes we may believe that the data is modeled by a collection of distributions that are _not_ parametrized in any natural way by a finite set of parameters; these latter types of statistical models are called _non-parametric_.

 At the risk of oversimplification, what I have just describe is, in a nutshell, the entire program of _inferential statistics_.
-A major portion of the second half of this course will be devoted to studying clever procedures and algorithms that use datasets to generate quantitative estimates of various population parameters.
+A major portion of the second half of this course will be devoted to studying clever procedures and algorithms that use datasets to generate estimates of various population and model parameters.
 As a first step in this direction, in this chapter we study *empirical distributions*.
 These are the probability distributions of observed datasets.
 Our interest in datasets hinges on the assumption that they _accurately_ represent the larger population; if so, then their empirical distributions should reasonably match the unknown population distribution.

 Here's the main definition: